smoorg/mateuszreszka-xyz/content/posts/burnout.md

 able to combine [charity](https://naszachatka.pl/), working on own [chess platform](https://chessgrow.com/) along with commercial activity of a software house for smaller companies and startups.
 Now THAT is a mission.
-Don\'t get me wrong, it\'s not as if big companies don\'t have a mission from time to time.
+Don't get me wrong, it\'s not as if big companies don\'t have a mission from time to time.
 Its just another level when whole company is aware of what it is because you act on it personaly and you as a leader feel responsible for your crew, team and every single employer.